tekapo/show-current-template/readme.txt

 = I don't see the current template file name in the toolbar. = Do you logged in as "Administrator"?
 Other role users like "Editor" can't see the file name.
 If your WordPress is multisite, only super admin can see the file name.

-= I'dont think this plugin is working properly.
+= I don't think this plugin is working properly.

 Please try below: